Generic Name: silodosin (SIL oh DOE sin)

 low blood pressure;

 kidney disease (or if you are on dialysis);

 a condition for which you take a diuretic or "water pill"; or

 if you are on a low-salt diet.

-Rapaflo can affect your pupils during cataract surgery.
-Tell your eye surgeon ahead of time that you are using this medicine.
+Rapaflo can affect your pupils.
+If you have cataract surgery, tell your surgeon ahead of time that you use this medicine.

 Rapaflo is not approved for use by anyone younger than 18 years old.

 Take Rapaflo exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Rapaflo is usually taken once daily with a meal.
 Follow your doctor's dosing instructions very carefully.